bartfrenk/resource-server/README.md

 I refer to the frequency server in the exercise as the resource server.
 The entire system consists of three processes:

-1. A supervisor, called the overseer.
+* A supervisor, called the overseer.
 It is implemented in `overseer.erl`.
-2. A client-facing server, called the resource server.
+* A client-facing server, called the resource server.
 It is implemented in `server.erl`.
-3. A store, that duplicates the state of the server; this process could be responsible for persisting allocated resources if necessary.
+* A store that duplicates the state of the server and reseeds it when it restarts; this process could be responsible for persisting allocated resources if necessary.
 It is implemented in `store.erl`.

 The basic premise is that clients should only depend on the server being up when they are allocating and deallocating resource, otherwise they shouldn't.
 I